 License Reinstatement Fee

-Because you must deal with both the court system and the Department of Motor Vehicles (DMV) separately, there is another layer of expenses you may not have considered.
+Because you must deal with both the court system and the California Department of Motor Vehicles (DMV) separately, there is another layer of expenses you may not have considered.

-Car Insurance Increase
+Car Insurance Cost Increases

 Bail Bond Cost

-Most first-time DUI offenses do not require bail.
+Most first-time California DUI offenses do not require bail.
 If yours does, you will likely need to take out a bail bond (loan) to cover it, and the $2,500 cost reflects the 10% fee you’ll pay on a $25,000 bail bond.

 You May Need to Pay for an Ignition Interlock Device

-Ignition interlock devices (IIDs) are used following your conviction for a DUI.
+Ignition interlock devices (IIDs) are used following your conviction for a California DUI.
 They are mandatory to avoid a license suspension, and you must provide proof of installation by an authorized company to the court.

 An average IID installation in California costs between $75 and $100, and the monthly fee ranges from $70 to $100.
 You must also pay to have the device calibrated every 60 days or risk fines for failure to meet the requirements set by law.